AlexP8on7/FPGA_VGA_SOC_Project/README.md

             <p>My initial idea was to print the four letters of my first name (A, L, E, X).
 After editing and learning how to use the state machine, I decided to use this technique along with methods utilized in the ColourStripes module to cycle through the four letters.
 By integrating the state machine, I was able to control the transitions between the letters systematically, ensuring smooth and predictable operation.
 Additionally, I incorporated features from the ColourStripes module, such as color-cycling and timing logic, to make the display more visually appealing and dynamic.
 This combination of techniques allowed me to create an interactive and engaging output that effectively demonstrates my understanding of these concepts. </p>

             <h2 id="code-adaptation">Code Adaptation</h2>
-            <p>The original code implements a simple color-cycling state machine, transitioning through eight states, each representing a uniform screen color (e.g., BLACK, RED, GREEN).
-The state transitions are controlled by a counter, and the RGB outputs are derived from a 12-bit color register.
-The design focuses on basic state machine logic and uniform VGA color rendering.
+            <p>The original code implements a simple colour-cycling state machine, transitioning through eight states, each representing a uniform screen color (e.g., BLACK, RED, GREEN).
+The state transitions are controlled by a counter, and the RGB outputs are derived from a 12-bit colour register.
+The design focuses on basic state machine logic and uniform VGA colour rendering.

              <p> The adapted code extends this concept to render the letters "A", "L", "E", and "X" on a VGA display.
 It introduces a coordinate-based rendering approach using the row and col inputs to define pixel regions for each letter.
-Each state corresponds to a letter, and specific colors are assigned to different letters (e.g., red for "A", green for "L").
-The counter is reused for timing transitions, but the logic integrates dynamic shapes instead of uniform colors.
-This adaptation transforms the original design from a basic color display into a feature-rich, text-rendering system.
+Each state corresponds to a letter, and specific colours are assigned to different letters (e.g., red for "A", green for "L").
+The counter was reused for timing transitions, but the logic integrates dynamic shapes instead of regular colours.
+This adaptation transforms the original design from a basic colour display into a  text-rendering system.
-            <p>My adapted code significantly builds on the original ColourCycle module, transforming the basic color-cycling demonstration into a visually engaging project that combines text rendering, state machine logic, and VGA signal handling.</p>
+            <p>My adapted code significantly builds on the original ColourCycle module, transforming the basic colour-cycling demonstration into a visually engaging project that combines text rendering, state machine logic, and VGA signal handling.</p>
             <div style="display: flex; gap: 10px; justify-content: center;">
                 <img src="https://raw.githubusercontent.com/AlexP8on7/FPGA_VGA_SOC_Project/main/images/CodePt1.png" alt="Simulation Screenshot 1" style="width: 40%;">
                 <img src="https://raw.githubusercontent.com/AlexP8on7/FPGA_VGA_SOC_Project/main/images/CodePt2.png" alt="Simulation Screenshot 1" style="width: 40%;">